Confluence 4.2-Beta1 Release Notes

 A two-column page layout in edit mode

 Has someone written a mind-blowingly cool post on Confluence?
 Click the Like button to them know.
 It's quick and easy to make their day!
 Confluence has like buttons on every page, blog post and comment.
 If enough people like your post, it will show on the dashboard's new popular tab.
-The information in your personalised summary email is based on the number of people in your network who have liked the content.
+The information in your personalized summary email is based on the number of people in your network who have liked the content.

 Likes on a page and on comments